 For a few months from March 1805 Thornbrough served as captain of the fleet in the Channel to the temporary commander-in-chief, Admiral Lord Gardner, and in July he raised his flag aboard the Kent 74, Captain Henry Garrett, which was intended for service off Cadiz before this was cancelled following the defeat of the allied fleet at the Battle of Trafalgar.

-On 9 November 1805 he was advanced to the rank of vice-admiral, and he commanded the blockade of the Rochefort squadron with his flag aboard the Prince of Wales 98, Captain Henry Garrett, until the French escaped, to be eventually defeated at the Battle of San Domingo by Vice-Admiral Sir John Duckworth.
-He thereafter served on the coast of the Vendée from June 1806 until invalided home in October with his flag aboard the Ville de Paris 110, Captain Henry Garrett, and with the excitable Captain Lord Cochrane and Captain George Francis Seymour under his command.
+On 9 November 1805 he was advanced to the rank of vice-admiral, and he commanded the blockade of the Rochefort squadron with his flag aboard the Prince of Wales 98, Captain William Bedford, until the French escaped, to be eventually defeated at the Battle of San Domingo by Vice-Admiral Sir John Duckworth.
+He thereafter served on the coast of the Vendée until June 1806 when he was invalided home aboard the Malta 84, Captain Edward Buller, having had the excitable Captain Lord Cochrane and Captain George Francis Seymour under his command.

 By February 1807 Thornbrough was fit for duty once more, and he joined the Royal Sovereign 100, Captain Henry Garrett and, from 2 August 1808, Captain David Colby, serving under Vice-Admiral Lord Collingwood in the Mediterranean.
 He was present in the campaign that followed Vice-Admiral Honoré Ganteaume’s breakout from Toulon on 7 February 1808, and he later took charge of the blockade of Toulon whist Collingwood cruised at sea.
 Retiring ill once more in December 1809, he came home aboard the Apollo 38, Captain Bridges Watkinson Taylor.